 All the early models (10", 11" and 12") were available either for bench mounting or fitted to underdrive stands with either the "E" or "U" drive system.
-Whilst the 10" bench model enjoyed the advantages of a modern eight-speed all-V belt horizontal countershaft unit the 11" and 12" bench lathes had either an integral overhead, flat-belt drive countershaft unit or one of any number of different drive systems, including rather old-fashioned "fast and loose pulley" units designed for bench, wall or ceiling mounting.
-A special unit was the "Double-Friction Countershaft" which provided, via a crossed belt and two clutches, a mechanical reversing system.
-By the early 1940s the 10-inch had been engineered to accommodate a neat underdrive countershaft and motor system inside the cabinet stand, though the same model - a version of the robust and popular "single-tumbler" 10-inch - was also available witted with a conventional built-on countershaft as used in earlier years.
+Whilst the 10" bench model enjoyed the advantages of a modern, eight-speed all-V belt horizontal countershaft unit, the 11" and 12" bench lathes had either an integral overhead, flat-belt drive countershaft unit or one of any number of different drive systems, including rather old-fashioned "fast and loose pulley" units designed for bench, wall or ceiling mounting.
+A special unit was the "Double-Friction Countershaft", this provided, via a crossed belt and two clutches, a mechanical reversing system.
+By the early 1940s, the 10-inch had been engineered to accommodate a neat, underdrive countershaft and motor system contained within the cabinet stand, though the same model - a version of the robust and popular "single-tumbler" 10-inch - was also available fitted with a conventional built-on countershaft as used in earlier years.

-On twin-tumbler gearbox models a choice of three headstock spindles was offered: whilst the Series L had a 11/16" hole through the headstock spindle and a 1.75" diameter, 8 t.p.i spindle thread the Series XL could be ordered with a spindle having a bore of 13/8, a nose diameter of 2.25" with 8 threads per inch - or a much safer and more rigid American long-nose taper in an L00 size.
-All versions were available in standard and long-bed types, able to take twenty-six and thirty-six inches between centres respectively and could be bench mounted with an integral, horizontal motor-drive unit which, in conjunction with backgear, gave eight speeds of 59, 91, 49, 222, 316, 491, 755 and 1195 rpm.
-By the early 1960s the maker's were fitting three bed lengths - 38", 46" and 56" - and all machines with fitted as standard with the even more robust and safer D1-4" Cam Lock spindle nose.
+On twin-tumbler gearbox models, a choice of three headstock spindles was offered: whilst the Series L had a 11/16" hole through the headstock spindle and a 1.75" diameter, 8 t.p.i spindle thread, the Series XL could be ordered with a spindle having a bore of 13/8, a nose diameter of 2.25" with 8 threads per inch - or the much safer and more rigid American long-nose taper in an L00 size.
+All versions were available in standard and long-bed types, able to take twenty-six and thirty-six inches between centres respectively.
+They could be bench mounted with an integral, horizontal motor-drive unit which, in conjunction with backgear, gave eight speeds of 59, 91, 49, 222, 316, 491, 755 and 1195 rpm.
+By the early 1960s the makers were offering three bed lengths of 38", 46" and 56" and all machines fitted, as standard, with the even more robust and safer American-designed D1-4" Cam Lock spindle nose.

-In line with Rockwell Delta machines of the same size, no separate power shaft was fitted; instead, on all machines fitted with power sliding and surfacing, the feeds were driven by a slotted leadscrew passing through a worm gear within the apron.
-A quadrant arm on the apron front selected either neutral, sliding or surfacing feeds which were then engaged through a clutch, operated by (depending upon the year of manufacture), either a screw-in knob or toggle lever or at the base of the apron.
-Early lathes, with changewheel screwcutting, were fitted with a useful Harrison-like 3-speed box on the headstock-end of the Acme-threaded leadscrew which provided fine, intermediate and course feeds for each setting of the changewheels.
+In line with Rockwell Delta machines of the same size, no separate power-shaft was fitted; instead, on all machines with power sliding and surfacing, these were driven by a slotted leadscrew with a key that turned a worm gear within the apron.
+A quadrant arm on the apron front selected either neutral, sliding or surfacing feeds, which were then engaged through a clutch, operated by (depending upon the year of manufacture), either a screw-in knob or a toggle lever at the base of the apron.
+Early lathes, with changewheel screwcutting, were fitted with a simple but useful Harrison-like 3-speed box on the headstock-end of the Acme-threaded leadscrew; this provided fine, intermediate and coarse feeds for each setting of the changewheels.
 The screwcutting-gearbox shafts, headstock pulley and countershaft spindle all ran in grease-lubricated needle bearings.
-The large cluster gear was balanced and the cluster gears alternated steel with tufnol; consequently, whether the lathe was running in or out of gear, there was little difference in noise level..
+The large cluster gear was balanced and the cluster gears alternated steel with Tufnol; consequently, whether the lathe was running in or out of gear, there was little difference in noise level.